Release Notes

 Web Browser

-Any other web browser supporting XML, XSLT and XPath
+Any web browser supporting XML, XSLT and XPath

 Installed Software